 We recognize that Falkner discloses that its plates may be designed to traverse a joint between bones, including the ankle joint.
 See, e.g., Ex.
-1006 ¶ 21, 23, 29.
+1006 ¶¶ 21, 23, 29.
 But there is a dearth of detail about such a hypothetical plate's actual design.
 On this record, it appears to us that making such a plate or modifying the plate of Figure 1 to render it suitable to, for example, spanning a joint between the tibia and talus would require the person of ordinary skill in the art to make distinct design choices beyond any embodiment explicitly described in Falkner.
-Even then, it is not a foregone conclusion that all the claim limitations would be met (e.g., surfaces of the first and second ends that conform to a bone geometry, and a thicker bridge and screw hole portion relative to the ends), and Petitioner provides minimal argument and evidentiary support to explain why all the claimed features would be included.
-Petitioner argues, for example, that Falkner's Figure 1 shows a portion of a transfixation screw hole that has a depth greater than a portion of the plate's first and second ends.
+Even then, it is not a foregone conclusion that all the claim limitations would be met (e.g., surfaces of the first and second ends that conform to a bone geometry, and a thicker bridge and screw hole portion relative to the ends)., and Petitioner also provides minimal argument and evidentiary support to explain why all the claimed features would be included.
+Petitioner argues, for example, that Falkner's Figure 1 shows a portion of a transfixation screw hole that has a thickness greater than a portion of the plate's first and second ends.
 Pet.
-40-42.
-What Petitioner identifies, however, is not the screw hole but the head of a screw.
-Id. at 42 (hashed red-circle).
-Neither the identified bridge portion nor screw hole itself appears to have a depth greater than the plate's first end-claim 10 recites that the depth be greater than a portion of the first and second ends.
+38-40.
+Neither the identified bridge portion nor screw hole itself appears to have a thickness greater than the plate's first end-claim 11 recites that the thickness be greater than a portion of the first and second ends.
 Petitioner briefly remarks that Falkner "contemplates reducing the [plate] thickness of the bone plate to minimize irritation of soft tissue in regions such as the 'first end' of the plate."
-Id. at 41 (citing Ex.
-1006 ¶¶ 32, 35; Ex.
-1002 ¶ 133).
-But, on this record, whether Falkner's cited disclosures teach or suggest that the plate's first end, in particular, should be made thinner than the bridge and screw hole portions lacks clarity; and Petitioner does very little to explain why a POSA would have been motivated to decrease the thickness at that specific part of the plate.
+Id. at 39 (citing Ex.
+1002 ¶ 120, Ex.
+1006 ¶¶ 32, 35).
+But, on this record, whether Falkner's cited disclosures teach or suggest that the plate's first end, in particular, should be made thinner than the bridge and screw hole portions lacks clarity; and Petitioner does very little to explain why a person of ordinary skill in the art would have been motivated to decrease the thickness at that specific part of the plate.

 Moreover, we note that Petitioner, in one instance and attempting to show satisfaction of one claim limitation, cites a portion of Falkner's plate that appears to be close to the middle of the plate and characterizes that portion as a "second end."
 Pet.
-41-42.
-Yet, when wanting to show that the second end of the plate is thinner than the bridge, Petitioner points to another portion of the plate-the distal-most tip of the plate, which is actually inserted in the bone itself.
+39. Yet, when wanting to show that the second end of the plate is thinner than the bridge, Petitioner points to another portion of the plate-the distal-most tip of the plate, which is actually inserted in the bone itself.
 Id.
 Petitioner's position on what constitutes the "second end" of Falkner lacks a degree of clarity and consistency.
-Petitioner may be cherry-picking certain features of a single-bone embodiment to keep, which features it sees as favorable to its position, while purporting to modify other portions of that embodiment (e.g., contouring the plate to a particular bony geometry) in order to render it suitable for a different attachment across multiple bones.
-As noted above, however, Petitioner's arguments lack explanation as to why the POSA would have modified the Falkner plate with a reasonable expectation of success.
+Petitioner may be cherry-picking certain features of a single-bone embodiment to keep, which features it sees as favorable to its anticipation position with respect to claim 11, while purporting to modify other portions of that embodiment

+(e.g., contouring the plate to a particular bony geometry) in order to render it suitable for a different attachment across multiple bones.
+Such picking and choosing is indicative of obviousness, which as noted above is lacking explanation why the person or ordinary skill in the art would have modified the Falkner plate with a reasonable expectation of success.

-Petitioner relies on Duncan principally for its teaching related to the "flared hips" feature (elements 15.1/15.2) of the challenged claim.
-Id. at 45-48.
-Petitioner's reliance on Duncan and reasoning for adding the flared hips, does not remedy the concerns noted above with Petitioner's showing on the subject matter recited in claim 10.
+Petitioner relies on Duncan principally for its teaching related to the "flared hips" feature (elements 16.1/16.2) of the challenged claim.
+Id. at 40-45.
+Petitioner's reliance on Duncan and reasoning for adding the flared hips, does not remedy the concerns noted above with Petitioner's showing on the subject matter recited in claim 11.